basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/usage.md

 This section will walk you through setting up your application for development with the Spark-Riak connector.

-> **Note:**
->
-> Currently, if you are using Python, only Riak TS tables, Spark DataFrames and Spark SQL are supported.
-Reading and writing to Riak KV buckets is not supported yet with Python.

 * [Configuration of Spark Context](config-spark-context)
 * [Reading Data From TS Table](reading-data)
 * [Writing Data To TS Table](writing-data)